perfectlabel/perfectlabel-api-docs/Postman.md

 Please make sure to select the correct files, when uploading label fragments, and keep the in proper order (from left to the right), otherwise stitching will fail with error.
+There are sample images provided in "postman/samples" directory.